 How to Become an Urban Witch

 As both Rajchel and Noctua mentioned, modern women everywhere are waking up to the power of witchcraft and how they can use these practices to both improve their lives and benefit society.

 Rajchel recommends beginning your journey by first determining what it is that interests you about witchcraft and reading more about the practice, specifically books like Keys to Perception: A Practical Guide to Psychic Development, Being a Pagan: Druids, Wiccans and Witches Today and High Magick: A Guide to the Spiritual Practices That Saved My Life on Death Row.

-Rajchel has also penned several books of her own including Urban Magick: A Guide for the City Witch, and a new one set for release on December 8th called Hex Twisting: Countermagick Spells for the Irritated Witch (which, let’s face it, we can all identify with that title somewhat at this point).
+Rajchel has also penned several books of her own including Urban Magick: A Guide for the City Witch, and Hex Twisting: Countermagick Spells for the Irritated Witch (which, let’s face it, we can all identify with that title somewhat at this point).